- Academic Information

 All J.D. graduates who participate in the Hooding Ceremony are required to wear authorized Juris Doctor caps and gowns.

-Caps and gowns can be ordered by e-mail, fax, or mail using this form by March 25, 2013.
+Caps and gowns can be ordered by e-mail, fax, or mail using this Cap Gown Order Form by March 24th, 2014.
 You are responsible for ordering your own cap and gown.
-Please be sure to include your height on the order form.
+Be sure to include your height on the order form.

 All academic attire will be collected after Hooding.

 If you have questions about Hooding regalia, contact Bill Butts at the OSU Bookstore: (614) 292-2991.
 Ordering deadline is March 24th, 2014.

 Academic Attire History

 Academic attire was prescribed as early as 1321 in Portugal, and by the mid-14th century, certain English colleges forbade “excess in apparel.”
 Some authorities say academic garb was influenced heavily by the fact that monks or clerics made up the great majority of the scholarly community.
 Thus hoods came about, it is said, to cover the shaved head.
 Others suggest that academic attire merely reflects certain facts of life in former times.
 The unheated rooms of medieval buildings, for example, made long gowns a practical necessity.

 Ultimately, distinctive caps, gowns, and hoods developed for the institution, the field of learning, and for the level of academic achievement.
 American colleges and universities first established a code of academic dress at the end of the 19th century.
 Bachelors’ gowns have pointed sleeves and are worn closed.
 The gown for the doctor’s degree has bell-shaped sleeves and may be worn open or closed.
 Black is the usual color for the gown, although some colleges allow those receiving the Ph.D. to wear gowns of the color of the institution.